Zogomo/Lantern-Knight/README.md

 # Lantern-Knight

-The goal for this project is to create the core systems for a future metroidvania style game.
+The goal of this project is to create the core systems for a future rpg.
 Using these systems I will make a small game as a test.

+## Controls

+WASD for movement